MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

 #### Prerequisite

-Before changing the Service Manager Self-Service Portal application pool account, the following prerequisites must be met:
+Before changing the Service Manager Self-Service Portal application pool account, you must enable the Internet Information Services (IIS) Manageras a prerequisite.<br>

-Enable the Internet Information Services (IIS) Manager by following the steps below:
+To enable the Internet Information Services (IIS) Manager, follow these steps:

 1. Search for **Turn Windows features on or off**.
 2. In the **Windows Features** dialog, select **Internet Information Services**.